Google Search Appliance: Models

-Discontinued versions
+Other versions

 Older appliances

-Google sold a 2U appliance (GB-1001) capable of indexing up to 5,000,000 documents, a half-rack cluster (GB-5005) of five 2U nodes capable of indexing up to 10,000,000 documents, and a full-rack cluster (GB-8008) of eight and later twelve nodes capable of indexing up to 30,000,000 documents.
-Some models were based on Dell PowerEdge 2950 2U rackmount servers.
+Google sold a 2U appliance (GB-1001) capable of indexing up to 5 million documents, a half-rack cluster (GB-5005) of five 2U nodes capable of indexing up to 10 million documents, and a full-rack cluster (GB-8008) of eight―and later 12 nodes―capable of indexing up to 30 million documents.
+Some models were based on Dell PowerEdge 2950 2U rack mounted servers.

 Google Mini

-The Google Mini was a smaller and lower-cost solution that occupied 1U of rack space for small and medium-sized businesses to set up a search engine that allowed them to index and search up to 300,000 documents.
-The hardware was manufactured byGigabyte Technology then Super Micro Computer, Inc. The Google Mini was discontinued beginning July 31, 2012.
+The Google "Blue" Mini was a smaller and lower-cost search solution that occupied 1U of rack space for small and medium-sized businesses to set up an Internet search engine that allowed them to index and search up to 300,000 documents.
+The hardware was manufactured by Gigabyte Technology then Super Micro Computer, Inc. Manufacture and sale of the Google Mini were discontinued beginning in July 31, 2012.

-Google Search Appliance virtual edition for developers
+GSA virtual edition for developers

-For a brief period in 2008 Google offered a virtual version of the GSA aimed at developers.
+For a brief period in 2008, Google offered a virtual version of the GSA aimed at developers.
 The virtual edition could be downloaded free of charge and index up to 50,000 documents.
-It was soon discontinued for unknown reasons.
+It was discontinued for unknown reasons.